 The RSA believes that it is possible to ensure that fewer children and young people are unnecessarily excluded from mainstream schools.
 This requires every school to take an approach where students and their families receive social, emotional and behavioural support as well as educational instruction.
 We also need national and local policies to value the outcomes that these approaches achieve for all children.

 In order to achieve the greatest impact, we are looking for further partners to join the RSA and Betty Messenger Charitable Foundation in supporting this area of work.
-If you are interested in supporting The Pinball Kids project, please contact Olivia Finn, Business Development Manager, at RSA.Pinballkids@rsa.org.uk
+If you are interested in supporting The Pinball Kids project, please get in touch at RSA.Pinballkids@rsa.org.uk